linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

 Additionally, two significant functional differences stand out between the two tools.
 These differences primarily affect how the tools fit into an organization and team structure.

 - Terraform's configurations do not update with changes on the deployed infrastructure.
-Terraform is oriented around deploying infrastructure, and changes to a Terraform configuration require reapplying the whole configuration.
+Terraform is oriented around deploying infrastructure, and changes to a Terraform configuration require reapplying the whole deployment.

     As a control plane, Crossplane uses its declarative configurations to actively maintain and modify the state of infrastructure.
 This means that Crossplane is not subject to the configuration "drift" that can occur with Terraform configurations.